Jacob Two-Two (TV series): Antagonists

-The school principal of Dreary Meadows Elementary School, and the most recurring antagonist of the series.
-Greedyguts is an obese glutton and suffers from an enduring dislike of children, which causes him to be rather severe with his pupils by giving them harsher punishments.
-He eats a ton and has trouble fitting through doors.
-Beyond his fond of eating, his greed also extends to material possessions.
+The principal of Dreary Meadows Elementary School is the series's most recurring antagonist.
+Greedyguts has an enduring dislike of children, which leads him to be rather severe with his pupils, meting out harsher punishments.
+He is a glutton and suffers from obesity due to eating a ton, and has trouble fitting through doors.
+Beyond his fondness for eating, his greed also extends to material possessions.
 He also owns a giant SUV that can hurt the kids.
 He's voiced by Dwayne Hill.